Memberships Experts Shop Join Now Login

 If you gave birth vaginally, your pelvic floor may have had to stretch up to 3 times its normal length to allow for your baby’s head to pass through.
 It’s no wonder that studies show an average of 25 – 35% reduction in pelvic floor strength following birth.

-If you gave birth via C-Section you still will have a weakened pelvic floor due to nine months of having to support the extra weight of your uterus, increased blood volume and additional weight!
+If you gave birth via C-Section, you still will have a weakened pelvic floor due to nine months of having to support the extra weight of your uterus, increased blood volume and additional weight!

-Our Pelvic Floor programs start with gentle activations designed to reduce inflammation, re-establish neural pathways, support continence and promote healing of stitches or tears.
-Our pelvic floor program progresses with you and builds you up to strong and functional pelvic floor exercises designed to help you to return to running and impact (hopefully leak-free!).
+Our Pelvic Floor programs start with gentle activations designed to reduce inflammation, re-establish neural pathways, support continence and promote the healing of stitches or tears.
+Our pelvic floor program progresses with you and builds you up to strong and functional pelvic floor exercises designed to help you return to running and impact (hopefully leak-free!).

 2. Core Rehabilitation